GlobalDataBarometer/handbook/docs/guidance/index.md

 # General Guidance

-The handbook is designed to be a one-stop resource on the GDB assessment process, including detailed information on methodology, general guidance to researchers, sources to be used, as well as detailed question-by-question guidance for researchers.
+Thank you for participating in this first edition of the study!
+This handbook introduces the assessment process of the GDB, including information on the methodology, guidance on the sources you can use and how to cite them, and **detailed question-by-question assessment guidance** to be consulted as you work through the research process. **Please read the general guidance section in detail before starting your research**.

-Here you'll find both general guidance, about the research parameters and process overall, as well as guidance specific to each indicator.
+Here you will find both general guidance, about the project overall and various concepts that recur throughout the expert survey, as well as guidance specific to each indicator.
+This document acts both as a handbook for the researchers and reviewers generating and validating the Barometer's survey data, and as a reference for those seeking to understand the data that the study produces.

+This handbook is a living document that we update as we pilot methods for studying data for the public good.
+The most recent copy can always be found at[ https://handbook.globaldatabarometer.org](https://handbook.globaldatabarometer.org)<span style="text-decoration:underline;">. </span>

 ## Time Period for the Study[](http://handbook.globaldatabarometer.org/guidance/#time-period)